kamildamudi21/pes_pd/README.md

 since there is slack, we have to reduce it

-VLSI engineers will obtain system specifications in the architecture design phase.
-These specifications will determine a required frequency of operation.
-To analyze a circuit's timing performance designers will use static timing analysis tools (STA).
-When referring to pre clock tree synthesis STA analysis we are mainly concerned with setup timing in regards to a launch clock.
-STA will report problems such as worst negative slack (WNS) and total negative slack (TNS).
-These refer to the worst path delay and total path delay in regards to our setup timing restraint.
-Fixing slack violations can be debugged through performing STA analysis with OpenSTA, which is integrated in the OpenLANE tool.
-To describe these constraints to tools such as In order to ensure correct operation of these tools two steps must be taken:
+During the architectural design phase, VLSI engineers will acquire system specifications, which will establish the required operating frequency.
+To assess a circuit's timing performance, designers will employ static timing analysis tools (STA).
+When discussing pre-clock tree synthesis STA analysis, our primary focus lies in setup timing concerning the launch clock.
+STA will identify issues like the worst negative slack (WNS) and total negative slack (TNS), which pertain to the most critical and overall path delays within our setup timing constraint.

+To address and rectify slack violations, STA analysis can be executed using OpenSTA, an integral component of the OpenLANE toolchain.
+To effectively communicate these constraints to tools and ensure their proper operation, two essential steps must be undertaken:

-- Design configuration files (.conf) - Tool configuration files for the specified design
+- Create design configuration files (.conf) - These files contain tool configuration settings specific to the designated design.

-- Design Synopsys design constraint (.sdc) files - Industry standard constraints file
+- Develop Synopsys design constraint (.sdc) files - These files adhere to industry standards and provide comprehensive constraints for the design, ensuring its accurate operation.

 For the design to be complete, the worst negative slack needs to be above or equal to 0.
 If the slack is outside of this range we can do one of multiple things:

 1. Review our synthesis strategy in OpenLANE